Tim-Quattrochi/Upfront-Local-Insights/README.md

 # Upfront-Local-Insights

+This project is deployed on an AWS EC2 instance and can be accessed by it's ip4v: http://54.90.137.205/

+---

 Upfront Local Insights is a business review website that lets users rate and review businesses.
 Users can also submit a business (with Photo) if the business is not already listed.

 # The Problem